sakethvemuganti21/JB_SIH_15_1456/README.md

-# Project Title
-Speech to text transcription for
+# Speech to text transcription for Indian languages
-Indian languages

 ## Tech Stack